4 September – 14 November 2020

-In his new paintings, Baselitz creates phantasmagorical images of hands, this time emerging alone out of dark backgrounds and hanging open and limp.
+In his new paintings, Baselitz creates striking images of hands that emerge out of dark backgrounds and hang open and limp.
 In them, as in all his paintings, Baselitz is uninterested in conventional representation.
-His great facility as a draftsman is shown in related ink-on-paper studies, which are more traditionally realistic, tracing intricate folds of skin and expressive configurations of the fingers.
-In the paintings, however, he works against his own dextrousness to create something that exists in a realm between abstraction and figuration.
+His skillful draftsmanship is evident in related ink-on-paper drawings, which are more traditionally realistic, tracing intricate folds of skin and expressive configurations of the fingers.
+By contrast, in the paintings Baselitz works against his own dextrousness to produce something that exists in a realm between abstraction and figuration.

 To accomplish this estranging feat, the artist uses a monotype printing process.
-He begins by painting an image of a hand on one canvas and then places another on top of it and uses pressure from the back of a push broom to transfer the image to the second canvas before discarding the original.
-According to Baselitz, the gold paint, some of which is sprayed onto the canvas after the image has been transferred, has two effects: it confounds pictorial space and imbues the subject with portent.
+He begins by painting an image of a hand on one canvas and then places another on top of it.
+Pressure from the back of a push broom is then used to transfer the image to the second canvas before discarding the original.
+According to Baselitz, the gold paint has two effects: it confounds pictorial space and imbues the subject with portent.
 ‘I wanted an apparition’, he says, ‘something that appears out of the depth’.
-For this he sees the cut and punctured canvases of Italian abstract painter Lucio Fontana as an important model.
+For this he sees the cut and punctured canvases of the Italian abstract painter Lucio Fontana as an important model.

 The exhibition also features new sculptures, the artist’s first since 2013: fire-gilded bronze bas-relief hands that hang on the wall.
-Although they are named for artists Baselitz admires, including Wols, Willem de Kooning and Fontana, he denies any symbolic or biographical content.
-Rather, he says, these hands, which are rolled out and kneaded “like pizza dough”, represent nothing but themselves.
-They are simply “emblems” of identity like the hands in cave paintings or “fingerprints in a passport”.
+Although they are named for artists Baselitz admires, including Wols, de Kooning and Fontana, Baselitz denies any symbolic or biographical meaning to these titles.
+Rather, he says, these hands represent nothing but themselves – ‘emblems’ of identity like the hands in cave paintings or ‘fingerprints in a passport’.

 Vital sense organs, hands are a primary means with which we connect with the world.
-And beginning with a childhood experience of digging up ancient artefacts near his birthplace in Deutschbaselitz, Germany, Baselitz says, his artistic orientation has been ‘downward looking’ and tactile.
-He distinguished himself from more spiritually oriented ‘Mediterranean’ artists who depicted angels and other images of transcendence.
+And, beginning with a childhood experience of digging up ancient artefacts near his birthplace in Deutschbaselitz, Germany, Baselitz says his artistic orientation has been ‘downward looking’ and tactile.
+He distinguishes himself from more spiritually oriented ‘Mediterranean’ artists who depicted angels and other images of transcendence.
 ‘Our contact with the other world does not occur via the sky but the earth.
-That’s why north of the Alps, there are Germans, along with all these northern beings, trolls, forest creatures, water creatures, and nymphs’!
+That’s why north of the Alps there are Germans, along with all these northern beings: trolls, forest creatures, water creatures, and nymphs!’

 Artists from Albrecht Dürer to Caravaggio to Henry Moore depicted hands as a means to demonstrate their skill.
 Noting that images of hands also appear in the earliest cave paintings, Baselitz acknowledges the motif’s importance: ‘What’s right in front of you?
-Hands’!
+Hands!’
 His own work, he states, has become ‘more and more freighted with citations’ over the last decade, although these are seldom obvious.
-Among the inspirations for his hand imagery are Théodore Géricault’s paintings of amputated limbs made as studies for The Raft of the Medusa (1818–19) and Otto Dix’s Portrait of My Parents II (1924) showing his elderly mother and father seated on a couch, gnarled fingers interlaced over knees.
-Other influences range from Philip Guston’s cartoonish images of hands clasping cigars or paintbrushes to depictions of the Annunciation by Italian Renaissance painters, including Fra Angelico, Duccio, Tintoretto, which are full of poignant and symbolic gestures of fingers and palms.
+One of the inspirations for his hand imagery is Otto Dix’s Portrait of My Parents II (1924) showing his elderly mother and father seated on a couch, gnarled fingers resting on their knees.
+Other influences are depictions of the Annunciation by Italian Renaissance painters, including Fra Angelico, Duccio and Tintoretto.